kibarrarra/prose-forge/config/voice_specs/stars_and_shadow.md

 * Lexicon may use *gloaming, sepulchral, eldritch*.
   Avoid archaic spellings that hinder clarity.
-* Narration: formal; no contractions or modern slang.
+* Narration: formal; no contractions or modern slang aside from the narrator's internal thoughts.
 * Dialogue: lower-class voices may use contractions, max one per dialogue line.

 ## 5. Register & Point of View

-* Limited-third or first-person, past tense.
+* Mirror perspective of the original text.
 * Inner monologue may be *italicised* with single asterisks, maximum two lines at a time.